Chas McCormick Player Props: Astros vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 24th in the league with a collective 8.3 strikeouts per nine innings.
+- The Cardinals pitching staff ranks 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Cardinals have a 4.36 team ERA that ranks 19th across all MLB pitching staffs.
+- The Cardinals' 4.43 team ERA ranks 20th among all MLB pitching staffs.

-- Cardinals pitchers combine to surrender 77 home runs (one per game), the third-fewest in baseball.
+- The Cardinals give up the fourth-fewest home runs in baseball (79 total, one per game).

-- In his last appearance on Wednesday, the righty went seven innings against the Washington Nationals, allowing two earned runs while surrendering eight hits.
+- In his last appearance on Saturday against the Chicago Cubs, the right-hander threw three innings, giving up seven earned runs while surrendering 11 hits.

+- The 41-year-old has an ERA of 6.56, with 4.6 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .348 against him.

 © 2023 Data Skrive.
 All rights reserved.